lethiess/piet/docs/PIET.md

 ## Program Termination <a name="programTermination"></a>

-### Sucessfull program termination
+### Successful program termination
 The program terminates if there is no next codel available.
 This can only in the progress of finding the next codel block (see section [Determine Next Codel Blocks](#nextCodelBlocks)).

-If this happens all possible ways from the current codel block to all possible 8 candiate are tested.
+If this happens all possible ways from the current codel block to all possible 8 candidate are tested.

 ### Termination in case of errors

-During the program interpretation errors can occur while executing the commands, e.g. there are insuficcient elements on the stack or a division by zero was performed.
+During the program interpretation errors can occur while executing the commands, e.g. there are insufficient elements on the stack or a division by zero was performed.